The Adult Net: Formation

 American singer and guitarist Brix Smith joined the British post-punk band The Fall in 1983 and later married the band's founder, Mark E. Smith.
 While remaining with The Fall, Smith formed The Adult Net along with fellow Fall member Simon Rogers in late 1984, and they released a cover version of the American psychedelic rock band Strawberry Alarm Clock's 1967 hit single, "Incense and Peppermints", on Beggars Banquet in April 1985.
 At the time, the official band line-up was credited as Brix on vocals and guitar, Ottersley Kipling (i.e., Simon Rogers) on bass, Silki Guth (a.k.a.
 Craig Scanlon) on guitar, and 'Mask' Aiechmann (a.k.a.
 Karl Burns) on drums.
 This meant that the official Adult Net line-up was essentially The Fall without Mark E. Smith, although Smith did appear as a guest on a few Adult Net recordings credited as 'Count Gunther Hoalingen'.
 Also, producer John Leckie was credited as Swami Anand Nagara, a pseudonym he would also use for his production work with psychedelic revivalists The Dukes of Stratosphear, who released their debut single the same month as The Adult Net debuted, being April 1985.

 "Edie" – a tribute to Edie Sedgwick, the American actress and one of Andy Warhol's superstars – was released in November 1985, with the line-up down to a trio of Brix, Kipling and Aiechmann.
 (For the first few years of the band's existence, Brix Smith was billed simply as "Brix", although in the writing credits she used the name "Brix E. Smith".)

 Two singles were released in 1986, "White Night (Stars Say Go)", a cover version of "White Night" by the English band The Lines, and "Waking Up in the Sun".
 "Waking Up in the Sun" was the first single by the band to chart when it reached number 94 on the UK Singles Chart in September 1986.
-For both 1986 singles, the group was officially credited as being simply 'Brix' and 'O. Kipling'.
+For both 1986 singles, the group were officially credited as being simply 'Brix' and 'O. Kipling'.
 An album was recorded for Beggars Banquet in 1987 called Spin This Web but remains unreleased.